Prasophyllum campestre

-Prasophyllum campestre, commonly known as the sandplain leek orchid, or inland leek orchid, is a species of orchid endemic to eastern Australia.
+Prasophyllum campestre, commonly known as the sandplain leek orchid, is a species of orchid endemic to eastern Australia.
 It has a single tubular, yellowish-green leaf and up to twenty greenish, strongly scented flowers with red, purplish, brown or white marks.
 It grows in the drier parts of Queensland, New South Wales and Victoria.

 Description

 Prasophyllum campestre is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped, yellowish-green leaf.
 The leaf has a reddish base and is 80-350 mm long and 5-8 mm in diameter at the base.
 Between ten and twenty, highly fragrant flowers are widely spaced along a flowering spike 100-400 mm tall.
 The flowers are greenish with red, purplish, brown or white marks and are 9-11 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is lance-shaped, 8-12 mm long and about 3 mm wide.
 The lateral sepals are 7-10 mm long and about 1.5 mm wide, free from each other and spread widely apart at their ends.
 The petals are linear, 7-11 mm long and about 1 mm wide.
 The labellum is lance-shaped to egg-shaped, 6-9 mm long, about 4 mm wide with the outer end turned upwards at 90° and wavy edges.
 There is a fleshy, greenish callus in the centre of the labellum.
 Flowering occurs from September and October.